rrcobb/winner-take-all-tutorial/README.md

 the type is sufficient to give our reducer the information needed to alter the state of the store.

-Our `cardReducer` function will take in a current state (that is, the current value of the card) and an action, and will return the next state (that is, the next value of the card -- which is the current value + 1).
+Our `scoreReducer` function will take in a current state (that is, the current value of the card) and an action, and will return the next state (that is, the next value of the card -- which is the current value + 1).
 Its second argument is the action.
 We've only defined one action for now, but in the future when